-ii) Registration and Licensing
+b) Registration and Licensing

-Everyone over 18 will need to register each year or obtain a licence to fish on Ascension (details below).
+(i) Everyone over 18 will need to register each year or obtain a licence to fish on Ascension (details below).
 This includes all types of fishing (boat, rock and spear) and all species of fish targeted.

-A system that includes everyone is essential to ensure that good data can be gathered from the fishery and so that any new management measures can be effectively communicated to everyone who needs to know about them.
+Reason for this: A system that includes everyone is essential to ensure that good data can be gathered from the fishery and so that any new management measures can be effectively communicated to everyone who needs to know about them.
+Young people are excluded from the need to register or obtain a licence to reduce any barriers to them taking up the activity.

-Individuals ordinarily resident on Ascension (i.e. those with contracts longer than 6 months to work on Ascension and their dependents) will only be required to sign an annual register to fish by any legal method from the shore or boat.
-The registration will be free of charge and easy to do online, in person at the post office or at annual sign up events.
-There will be a two-month grace period at the start of each year to allow people on leave to register on their return.
-Registration will be possible at other times through the year for new arrivals and people who have recently taken up the activity.
-A schedule in primary legislation will specifically state that Registration for people living on Ascension will be free.
-Fees for registration will not be introduced unless recommended by the IFAC.
+(ii) People living on Ascension (i.e. those with contracts longer than six months to work on Ascension and their dependents) are required to sign an annual register to fish by any legal method from the shore or boat.
+The registration is free of charge and will always remain so.
+A schedule in primary legislation specifically states that Registration for people living on Ascension will be free.
+Fees for registration will not be introduced unless recommended by the Island Council and representatives of the fishing community.
+The process of registration is easy to do online, in person at the Post Office, Conservation Office or at annual sign up events.
+There is a two-month grace period at the start of each year to allow people on leave to register on their return.
+Registration is possible at other times through the year for new arrivals and people who have recently taken up the activity.